tonyfast/d3.template/readme.md

           .append 'div'
           .attr 'class', 'd3-template'

-3. ``d3.template`` iterates over the arrayed objects using d3-like syntaxes.
+3. Apply the template the selection

         ###
         The d3 selection ``div`` has class ``template`` that uses